jeffpar/lonedissent/_pages/transcripts/featured/brown1/gebhart-v-belton.md

 is so. </p>
 <p>MR. GREENBERG: As far as that is concerned, the Chancellor— </p>
 <p>MR. JUSTICE FRANKFURTER: If a man says three yards, and I have measured it and
 it is three yards, there it is.
-But if a man <a name="page37"></a>tells you the inside of your brain and mine, and how we function, that is not a measurement, and there you are. </p>
+But if a man tells you the inside of your brain and mine, and how we function, that is not a measurement, and there you are. </p>
 <p>MR. GREENBERG: That is true, Your Honor.
 But it is our contention that as far as the value to be placed upon the facts, the trial judge was able
 to see and hear the witness, and that is certainly in the record.
 The Chancellor saw him.
 Now, as far as the record is concerned,